GautamGupta/bb-legacy-plugins/bb-topic-icons/trunk/readme.txt

 == Change Log ==

+= Version 0.3 =

+Major code cleanup - internal architecture made object-oriented, with a split between determining a given topic's status and secondly rendering that status.
+This paves the way for supporting custom statuses (and therefore supporting the 'support forum' plugin) in the future.

 = Version 0.2 =

 Thanks to 'hpguru' for reporting the bug - downloads from bbPress.org were called "bb-topic-icons" and the code itself was looking for a "topic-icons" directory - quick rename of files to fix the issue.